Geometric Satake equivalence in mixed characteristic and Springer correspondence: Abstract

 \section{Abstract}

 {The geometric Satake equivalence and the Springer correspondence are closely related when restricting to small representations of the Langlands dual group.
-We prove this result for \'{e}tale sheaves, including the case of the mixed characteristic affine Grassmannian, assuming a sufficient ramification.
-In this process, we construct a monoidal structure on the restriction functor of Satake categories.
-We construct also a canonical isomorphism between a mixed characteristic affine Grassmannian under a sufficient ramification and an equal characteristic one.}
+We prove this result for \'{e}tale sheaves, including the case of the mixed characteristic affine Grassmannian, assuming sufficiently large ramification.
+In this process, we construct a canonical partial isomorphism between a mixed characteristic affine Grassmannian under the assumption of sufficiently large ramification and an equal characteristic one.}